adityambati/System-Threat-Forecaster/README.md

 cd System-Threat-Forecaster
 pip install -r requirements.txt\
 ```
-You can run the kaggle_notebook.ipynb using Jupyter Notebook or Google Colab.
+You can run the 21f3000274-notebook-t12025.ipynb using Jupyter Notebook or Google Colab.